The Miser’s 3 Things:

 - As an added bonus, there are far fewer tourists at these times of year.
 Lines will be shorter, restaurants will be easier to get into.

-The Miser writes this from southern California, where it’s 70 degrees and sunny with zero percent chance or rain or snow for the whole week.
+I write this from southern California, where it’s 70 degrees and sunny with zero percent chance or rain or snow for the whole week.

 A lot of people, I’ve found, keep strict budgets at home only to throw them out the window and break the bank on vacation.